China to launch anti-dumping probes into Canadian canola, chemicals

 A separate surtax on imports of steel and aluminium products from China will be effective from October 15.

-The two countries have in recent years have butted heads over a range of issues from trade and technology to human rights.
+Canada is among the world's top producers of canola -- an oilseed crop that is used to make cooking oil, animal feed and biodiesel fuel -- and China has historically been one of its largest customers.

-Bilateral ties plunged into the deep freeze for several years from 2018, when Canada detained a top executive from Chinese tech giant Huawei, prompting Beijing to arrest two Canadian nationals in retaliation.
+But bilateral ties plunged into a deep freeze for several years from 2018, when Canada detained Meng Wanzhou, a top executive from Chinese tech giant Huawei, prompting Beijing to arrest two Canadian nationals in retaliation.

+In 2019, Beijing banned imports from two Canadian canola providers -- Richardson International and Viterra Inc. -- citing the detection of harmful organisms in the shipments.

+The move was described by the Canadian side at the time as having no scientific basis and was widely seen as motivated by the broader row between the two countries.

 Legal Disclaimer: